capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 3. The user selects a color-scheme for the selected avatar.
 4. User selects "Save Changes" button.

-## Use Case 5 - Adding a Friend
+## Use Case 5 - Starting a Quest Solo
-Two users want to add one another to their friends list.
+A user wants to start a quest by themselves.
-1. From the home page, the user selects the “Friends” button.
+1. From the homepage, the user selects "Quests" tab.
-2. User 1 navigates to the search bar and types User 2’s username.
-3. User 1 selects User 2’s profile.
+2. The user selects the dropdown menu option, "My Quests."
+3. The quests the user made are displayed, the user selects the quests interested in starting.
-4. User 1 selects the “Add Friend” button.
+4. The user selects "Start Quest" button.
-5. User 2 receives the request and selects “Accept”.
+5. The user selects "Solo" button.

-## Use Case 6 - Creating a Party to Start a Quest Outside of a Guild
+## Use Case 6 - Creating a Party to Start a Quest
-A user wants to start a quest outside of a guild.
+A user wants to form a party to undertake a quest together.
-1. From the home page, the user selects the “Quests” tab.
+1. From the homepage, the user selects the "Quests" tab.
-2. The user selects “My Quests”.
+2. The user selects the dropdown menu option "My Quests."
-3. The user selects the quest they want to do.
+3. The quests the user has created are displayed; the user selects the quest they are interested in starting.
 4. The user selects the “Start Quest” button.
+5. The user is prompted to play the quest 'solo' for singleplayer, or 'form party' for multiplayer.
+6. The user selects the "Form Party" button.
-5. The user creates a party code and shares it with their peer(s).
+7. The user creates a party code and shares it with their peers.
-6. The user waits for party size to be at two to four members, then clicks the “Start Quest” button.
+8. The user waits for the party size to reach two to four members, then clicks the “Start Quest” button.

 ## Use Case 7 - Join a Party
 A user wants to join another user’s party.